If you're struggling to pay your bill please get in touch with us, don't wait for a reminder or another threatening letter.

 Please not that we only have to prove notices were sent to you, we don't have to prove that you have received them.

 If you don't have a valid defence, the magistrates will grant a liability order.

 - You can't afford to pay

-- You've applied for Council Tax Support, or a discount,
+- You've applied for Council Tax Support, or a discount, exemption or other reduction

 - You've an outstanding appeal with the Valuation Office.

 A liability order is granted by the magistrates to give the council more powers to help recover outstanding Council Tax.